AndriYang/image_captioning_DL/README.md

 Example:
 python build_glove --embed_size 100

-If you change the embedding dimension size here, you will have to include the same flag and dimension size for 'train.py' script.
+If you change the embedding dimension size here, you will have to include the same flag and dimension size for 'train.py' and 'app.py' scripts when running them.

 ## Preprocessing
 5. python build_vocab.py